lvb05/medical-necessity-engine/README.md

 - What documentation gaps could cause a denial?

 The system is designed to answer with exact guideline citations and avoid unsupported claims.

 ---

+###  Live Demo

+**Access the live application:** https://medical-necessity-engine.vercel.app/

+### Test it with these example questions:
+- "What is 99214?"
+- "Does this visit qualify for a 99214?"
+- "What are the requirements for a 99215?"
+- "What happens if LAMA form is missing?"
+- "How does JAWDA audit handle time-based billing?"

+---